Colangelo: No angst as USA Basketball enters World Cup camp

 It took more than 50 invitations — and probably that many revisions of plans — to get to Sunday, the day where 15 members of the current national team arrived in Las Vegas for meetings and final preparations before the first training camp practice under new USA Basketball coach Gregg Popovich starts Monday.

-Also in Las Vegas: 14 more NBA players on an enhanced practice squad known as the select team, and it’s a very real possibility that some of those players — Sacramento’s De’Aaron Fox probably among them — will get a good look at moving up to the national team and potentially going to China for the World Cup.
+Also in Las Vegas: 14 more NBA players on an enhanced practice squad known as the select team, and it’s a very real possibility that some of those players — Sacramento’s De’Aaron Fox and Brooklyn’s Joe Harris, both of whom will practice with the national team on Monday probably foremost among them — will get a good look at moving up to the national team and potentially going to China for the World Cup.

 “We’re going to have some fun,” Colangelo said.